zacpez/appear/rfcs/0000-schema-language.md

 ## Summary

-The schema language under discussion here is the description language that Appear will use to generate code.
+The schema language under discussion here is the description language that Appear Schema will use to generate code.
 The overarching design pattern follows Resource Description Framework(RDF), under which has multiple data formats or serializations.
 See the options in alternatives.